smongey/Glyphs-Scripts/README.md

 -   O
 -   V

-The script will highlight these glyphs in grey and highlight other glyphs in dark blue that will need to be spaced manually between nn and oo.
+The script will highlight these required glyphs in grey and highlight glyphs that need to be manually spaced between n’s and o’s in blue.

+---